apache/drill/_docs/data-sources/003-parquet-ref.md

 This example demonstrates a storage plugin definition, a sample row of data from a JSON file, and a Drill query that writes the JSON input to Parquet output.

 #### Storage Plugin Definition
-The following example storage plugin defines these options

-* A connection to the home directory of the file system "file:///" instead of another location, such as the mapr-fs.
-* A workspace named "home" that represents a location in the file system connection.
-* The path to home: "/home/mapr"
-* The writable option set to true, so Drill can write the Parquet output.
+You can use the default dfs storage plugin installed with Drill for reading and writing Parquet files.
+The storage plugin needs to configure the writable option of the workspace to true, so Drill can write the Parquet output.
+The dfs storage plugin defines the tmp writable workspace, which you can use in the CTAS command to create a Parquet table.
-* A default input format of null.
-An error occurs if you read a file having an ambiguous extension.
-* The storage formats in which Drill writes the data.

-        {
-	      "type": "file",
-	      "enabled": true,
-	      "connection": "file:///",
-		  "workspaces": {
-		    "home": {
-		      "location": "/home/mapr",
-		      "writable": true,
-		      "defaultInputFormat": null
-		    }
-		  },
-		  "formats": {
-		    "parquet": {
-		      "type": "parquet"
-		    },
-		    "json": {
-		      "type": "json"
-		    }
-		  }
-		}

-First, the example storage plugin definition allows Drill to write data to Parquet or JSON.
-Next, the CTAS query gets the JSON file from and writes the Parquet directory of files to the home directory.

 #### Sample Row of JSON Data
 A JSON file contains data consisting of strings, typical of JSON data.
 The following example shows one row of the JSON file:

         {"trans_id":0,"date":"2013-07-26","time":"04:56:59","amount":80.5,"user_info":
-          {"cust_id":28,"device":"IOS5","state":"mt"
+          {"cust_id":28,"device":"WEARABLE2","state":"mt"
           },"marketing_info":
             {"camp_id":4,"keywords": ["go","to","thing","watch","made","laughing","might","pay","in","your","hold"]
             },
             "trans_info":
               {"prod_id":[16],